Hindman History, Family Crest & Coats of Arms

 The name Hindman is of Anglo-Saxon origin and came from when the family lived in an area referred to as the Hindmarsh in the North Riding of Yorkshire.
 This surname was a local name for a place that was known for low lying ground and the deer that were found there.
 It was originally derived from the Old English words hind, which means a female deer and march which literally refers to a swamp covered clearing.

 The surname Hindman was first found in Northumberland where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Hindman family
+Early History of the Hindman family

 This web page shows only a small excerpt of our Hindman research.
 Another 89 words (6 lines of text) are included under the topic Early Hindman History in all our PDF Extended History products and printed products wherever possible.